Sudrien/cosmic-epoch-on-raspbian/README.md

 This builds in ~/Projects/cosmic-epoch

-It has the (TODO: OPTION) to build with systemd-sysext if non-committal - you'll still probably want to switch form the default raspberry pi greeter for session selection.
+It has the option to build with systemd-sysext if you're non-committal - you'll still probably want to switch from the default raspberry pi greeter for session selection.

 This was tested in Trixie.
 This is stealing & debugging code via Claude, and therefore presumably unlicensable.